 Looking through history, Space Hulk Ascension is the game people will remember as the masterpiece which actually supersedes the legendary board game in many ways.
 And before the hate mail starts flowing through the tubes like rich, delicious, Canadian syrup, let me explain.

-Enter Space Hulk Ascension on Mac
+Enter Space Hulk Ascension

 The original board game from the early 1980’s set the stage for Full Control’s digital take on the game.
 Painted miniatures, 3D set construction and a limited print run made the first few editions a hard-to-find collector’s item.
-Since then, players who had the board game cherished each set, and those who didn’t had to kiss their butts, or wait for a digital edition.
+Since then, players who had the board game cherished each set, and those who didn’t have to kiss their butts, or wait for a digital edition.
 Full Control released Space Hulk in 2013 to a perfectly polarized audience with die-hard fans enjoying the exact board-game representation, but many new players disappointed with the game’s (slow) speed and lack of customization compared to similar strategy titles.
 The original Space Hulk often felt slow, sluggish, and at times painful to watch – let alone play.

 Space Hulk Ascension literally wipes away all the bad things from the original release thanks to better looks, sounds, and above all, a better feel (making it feel like a brand-new title with a familiar warmth).